Tips to Achieve Technology Synergies Post-Restructure

 Assess technology redundancies, evaluate available products, and develop a technology architecture that is the best fit for your business.
 In a carve-out, we frequently see that some core business systems are minimally leveraged by the carve-out business unit or vice versa.
 The need for specific third-party tools to support processes such as budgeting or vendor payments can be replaced with simplified native functionality of an ERP for one or both business units.
 Don’t assume requirements remain constant in a post-restructure environment.

-Design to scale
+3. Design to Scale

 If a core strategy of yours is to grow by acquisitions, then developing a repeatable playbook for onboarding and integrating new entities will significantly reduce your risk of failure.
 Consider possible changes in existing processes and how that impacts technology configuration.
 The company may not immediately offer bundled products between the core business and a new acquisition.
 Still, if this is a potential future goal, you may need to account for this in the initial design.